 If Robin Williams (may he rest in peace) was emcee’ing your company’s next all-hands meeting, would you go?

 I used to work at a sizable, global company where we’d have quarterly all-hands meetings.
-Now, credit where credit is due, those all-hands included some impressive elements: rock-concert style lighting, the occasional live band… and yes: Robin Williams even dropped by once.
-Nonetheless, every time an all-hands rolled around, there was much eye-rolling amongst us rank-and-file on our way down to the auditorium.
+Now, credit where credit is due, those all-hands meetings included some impressive elements: rock-concert style lighting, the occasional live band… and yes: Robin Williams even dropped by once.

 Were we just jaded?
 A bit “too cool for school”?
 Maybe.
 Ok: probably.